 He has proposed.
 You said yes.
 Now comes the big blur – planning for the big day.
-The first decision to be made after setting the date is, As in, where do we hold this big shindig!
+The first decision to be made after setting the date is, Where do we want to get married?
+As in, where do we hold this big shindig!
 For some, the local church is perfect.
 But for others, a romantic destination is what they seek.
 The best romantic destinations tend to be outdoors.
 Let’s look at a few outdoor venues to consider for your wedding.

 It might seem a bit cliché to have a beach wedding, but it can be very romantic.
 There are a few things to remember about this type of destination.
 First, ladies, don’t try to wear your heels on the sand; it won’t work and you could break an ankle.
 Second, again for the ladies, the sea breeze may not be the whispering breeze you were expecting; your hair may get moved around – it is okay and part of the charm of the sea.
 Gentleman, a beach wedding is very special and means a lot to your lady; be sure to stay by her side all the way through to sunset if at all possible because that will be a memory she will never forget.

 Gardens come in many shapes and sizes.
 Some are drowning in flowers while others are similar to hedge mazes and still others are a combination and may even have dainty bridges over tiny ponds.
 Choose the location that you fall in love with immediately and you can’t go wrong.
 Also, gardens aren’t just beautiful in the day time, they are absolutely gorgeous at night.
 You might consider a late afternoon wedding and then have the reception at sunset with twinkling lights.
 That being said, do take a few things into consideration when choosing a garden wedding.
 Are you or any of the main attendants conflicted with allergies?
 If so, you may not want to torture yourself at flower garden for too long, if at all.
 Be sure you know when the groundskeeper is going to mow.
 You do not want to walk in wet cut grass or have you gown drag the fresh cut blades.